Bugz296/countable-web-productions/README.md

 - Assumptions / Recommendation
     - What I recommend would be separating the container for the app and the script for monitoring computer health.
 For large applications, if the script is being run on a device same as the application. ie. Observing yourself with your eyes / from within.
 It is also efficient and effective if there's someone not within the system who would check.
 Checking the health status with a third party perspective to be short.
+    - Also, I can use a separate service for the web app in the compose.yaml
     - When I worked on this, I read first all the instructions.
 As I read, I came up with how would I be implementing this.
 I have already worked on things like this in the past as a hobby, so I knew how do I start.
 For me, I believe that "A problem well-stated is half-solved" and a problem you know where to start is 75% solved.

+- Summary of Assumptions
+    - The Flask web service is properly containerized.
+    - The application can be deployed with a simple docker compose up command.
+    - A periodic health check script is included and runs every minute.
+    - The script can detect non-200 responses, application downtime, and slow responses.
+    - Email notifications are sent for any detected issues.
+    - Configuration is managed via environment variables.
+    - The setup process and functionality are well-documented.
+    - Sensitive information is not included in the repository.
+    - Changes are committed to Git in atomic commits.
+    - These assumptions help ensure that the Flask application and monitoring setup are robust, portable, and easy to configure and test.

 Feel free to email me for any assistance.
 Thank you.